mzuberi/python-builder-course/README.md

 # Python Builder Course 🧠💻 By Mona SK

-A self-paced Python practice journey completed in 2 days — covering everything from variables and loops to file handling and mini-projects.
+A self-paced Python practice journey — covering everything from variables and loops to file handling and mini-projects.

 ## 🛠 What I Learned